 The U.S. Department of Education (ED) is requesting Office of Management and Budget (OMB) clearance for the Transition and Postsecondary Programs for Students with Intellectual Disabilities (TPSID) Evaluation System.
 This system will be used to evaluate the implementation and outcomes of the five-year Transition Programs for Students with Intellectual Disabilities (TPSIDs) model demonstration projects.
 This evaluation is being conducted by the Institute for Community Inclusion, University of Massachusetts Boston, under contract with ED (contract number P407B100002).

-The main objectives of this project are: (1) Establishment of a uniform dataset for collection of required program data from 27 TPSID demonstration project grantees and their partner sites across the country; (2) use of the program data for a national evaluation of the TPSID program; and (3) secondary analysis of the program data for research purposes.
+The main objectives of this project are: (1) Establishment of a uniform dataset for collection of required program data from 27 TPSID demonstration project grantees and their partner sites across the country; (2) use of the program data for a national evaluation of the TPSID program.

 This request seeks clearance for establishment of a uniform dataset across all TPSID sites (including both grantees and partner sites) to ensure consistency in collection of information.